microsoft/fluentui/packages/react-components/react-field/stories/Field/FieldDescription.md

-Fields add a label, validation message, and hint text to a control.
+Field adds a label, validation message, and hint text to a control.

 <!-- Don't allow prettier to collapse code block into single line -->
 <!-- prettier-ignore -->